 If the homebuyer lives in a state with an electric choice, you can often save 20-30% on home energy charges compared to standard utility electric rates.
 This could add up to thousands of dollars in saving annually.”

 12. Determining a Price Range Based on Market Conditions

 Tony Mariotti, Founder, Ruby Home

-“Many first-time home buyers are catching onto the idea of getting pre-approved for a mortgage as the first step of the home buying process.
-After that, their real estate agent can help them strategize a way they narrow down the list of homes they want to see in person (showings).
+“Many first-time homebuyers are catching onto the idea of getting pre-approved for a mortgage as the first step of the home buying process.
+After that, their real estate agent can help them strategize how they narrow down the list of homes they want to see in person (showings).

 Specifically, their agent should know the current market dynamics and how the buyer’s pre-approved loan amount fits into it.
 For example, say a borrower is pre-qualified for a $300k loan.

-If homes on the market are selling over list prices, the homebuyer will need to focus on listings that are right at, or slightly below asking prices.
+If homes on the market are selling over list prices, the homebuyer will need to focus on listings right at or slightly below asking prices.
 Conversely, if the market is cooling down, shoppers may consider homes slightly above their pre-approved loan amount.

 In sum, the pre-approved loan amount, in conjunction with current market conditions, sets a price “range;” borrowers don’t need to think of the loan amount as a “hard” number.
 Lastly, homebuyers should be periodically asking their agent (better yet, the agent is a proactive communicator) if market conditions are changing.”

 13. Don’t Love the House so Much you Don’t Factor in Consequences of the Location

 Tino Diaz, Senior Vice President at Columbus Capital Lending